T-wcs/RansomPy-Covid19/README.md

 Using Cx_Freeze is relatively simple, you can consult the official documentation at this address: https://cx-freeze.readthedocs.io/en/latest/

-You can also execute the code without compiling it, it will be necessary that the target has Python installed on the system, however it is better to compile it for automation after creating an SFX package with Winrar.
+You can also run the code without compiling it, it will be necessary that the target has Python installed on the system, however it is preferable to compile it for automation after creating an SFX package with Winrar, Inno Setup or a Windows installation package (MSI).

 # Details
-The ransomware encrypts all home directories and directories containing the installation of programs on the system.
+Ransomware encrypts all home directories in the system.
-It also removes all environment variables in the registry, before taking possession of some executables in "system32" such as "SmartScreen" allowing editor verification before running a program on the system.
+It also removes all environment variables in the registry, before taking possession of some executables in "system32" such as "SmartScreen" allowing the verification of the editor before running a program on the system.
-It requires administrator rights to start correctly.
+It requires administrator rights to start correctly, and if you don't have the rights, then it will be restarted automatically by making a privilege request.
-If the program not connect on the server for obtains the key of encrypt the files, so her generate the key and send by email relay
+If the program does not connect to the server to get the encryption key for the files, then it generates the key and sends it by e-mail relay.

 # Auto-exec with WinRAR
 1. Select the folder contains the code and libraries